 Rubrics can be used at all steps of the service-learning process.
 Each activity can have its own rubric, and you can use a cumulative rubric to assess student work at the end of the project.
-Here is a sample rubric that covers students' creation of a timeline of the U. S. Peace Movement.
-This rubric was created on Rubistar, a free web-based program which can be found at http://rubistar.4teachers.org.
+Here are two sample rubrics, once of which can be used to evaluate student completion of work and the other which can be used to evaluate overall student development.